 Siri watched with horror as priest after priest jumped in front of the Lifeless, holding up their arms, bearing no weapons.
 Dying, cut down easily, all just to slow the Lifeless.
 She saw Tridees grit his teeth, terror showing in his eyes as he ran forward, throwing himself at a Lifeless.
 He died like the others.

 The Lifeless walked over the corpses.
 Susebron pushed Siri behind her, arms shaking as he backed toward a wall, facing down the bloodied monsters.
-But then, the Lifeless stopped, standing quietly.
+But then, the Lifeless froze.
 From behind their ranks, a small, balding head appeared.

 “Bluefingers?”
 Siri asked with shock.

-He glanced around, apparently checking to make certain the other soldiers had been subdued.
+He glanced around, apparently checking to make certain the soldiers and priests had been subdued.
 Then, he smiled wanly at Siri.
 “I believe you made me promise to get you out of the palace, should things turn against you,” he said.
 “Are you ready to go, then?”

 #

-It was easy for Vivenna to find the location in question.
-The building--a slum tenement--was surrounded by people already, despite the morning hour.
+It was easy for Vivenna to find the location her beggard friend had referencced.
+The building--a slum tenement--was surrounded by gawkers, despite the morning hour.
 People whispered, talking about spirits, and death, and ghosts from the sea.
-Vivenna frowned, standing at the perimeter, trying to decide if she’d wasted her time or not.
+Vivenna frowned, standing at the perimeter, trying to decide what had drawn their attention.

 The docks were to her left, the sea brine pungent.
 The dock slums, where many of the dockhands lived and drank, were a small section of buildings clustered between warehouses and shipyards.